turn/its/README.md

 // Messages
-precondition.checkDefined(void 0, "This doesn't look right."); // throws ReferenceError with a message of "This doesn't look right." precondition.checkDefined(void 0, "This doesn't look %s.", "right"); // throws ReferenceError with a message of "This doesn't look right." precondition.checkDefined(void 0, "%s doesn't look %s.", "This", right"); // throws ReferenceError with a message of "This doesn't look right."
+precondition.checkDefined(void 0, "This doesn't look right."); // throws ReferenceError with a message of "This doesn't look right." precondition.checkDefined(void 0, "This doesn't look %s.", "right"); // throws ReferenceError with a message of "This doesn't look right." precondition.checkDefined(void 0, "%s doesn't look %s.", "This", "right"); // throws ReferenceError with a message of "This doesn't look right."

 // What real use may look like var addOnlyNumbersBelow100 = function(number1, number2){